kranthireddy98/Java-backend/core-java-cache-learning/src/main/java/com/cache/cache.md

 # Core Java Caching with SQL Server

-*A complete theoretical guide from fundamentals to advanced concepts*
+*A complete theoretical guide from fundamentals to advanced concepts, written alongside the `core-java-cache-learning` codebase.*

 ---

 ## Chapter 1: Introduction to Caching

 Caching is a performance optimization technique that stores frequently accessed data in a faster storage layer so that future requests can be served without repeating expensive operations.

 In backend systems, caching primarily exists to reduce: